dimamo5/Terasology/ESOF-DOCS/Software Testing.md

 **Controllability** is related to the degree to which the **Component Under Test** has a single, well defined responsibility.
 All software components are part of a module that can be connected to a lot of other modules.
 Controllability is defined as the effort it takes to provide a program with the needed inputs, in terms of values, operations and behaviors.
-As mention in the [forum] (http://forum.terasology.org/threads/development-methodology-and-hi-students-from-porto.1387/) if we take a look into engine module, which is associated with a lot of other modules, controllability tends to be low because it is harder to provide the system with testes for all possible situations in different cases.
-However when testing an isolated component, controllability must be higher because the environment in which the test will run is going to be mcuh smaller and controlable.
+As mentioned in the [forum] (http://forum.terasology.org/threads/development-methodology-and-hi-students-from-porto.1387/) if we take a look into engine module, which is associated with a lot of other modules, controllability tends to be low because it is harder to provide the system with tests for all possible situations in different cases.
+However when testing an isolated component, controllability must be higher because the environment in which the test will run is going to be much smaller and controlable.
 Its interaction is limited to engine itself or components form other modules or even components external to Terasology.
 It all dependes on the situation.
-In embebed modules or modules that depend from others controllability tends to be low.
+In embedded modules or modules that depend from others controllability tends to be low.
-Testing components from modules or even the deepest engine modules can lead to a a higher controlability rather than testing the engine itself.
+Testing components from modules or even the deepest engine modules can lead to a higher controlability rather than testing the engine itself.

 <a name="Observability"/>
 ###Observability

 **Observability** is related to the degree to which it is possible to observe (intermediate and final) test results.
-In Terasology as they mention in the [forum] (http://forum.terasology.org/threads/development-methodology-and-hi-students-from-porto.1387/) they use Jenking to generate test code automatically it is written in JUnit.
+In Terasology as they mention in the [forum] (http://forum.terasology.org/threads/development-methodology-and-hi-students-from-porto.1387/) they use Jenkins to generate test code automatically which is written in JUnit.
 Jenkins is executed every time there is a single engine build or pull requests submitted to GitHub in order to prevent messing with everything done so far.
 [Here] (http://jenkins.terasology.org/job/Terasology/) we can find the JUnit test results and in the [statistics webpage] (http://jenkins.terasology.org/view/Statistics/) we can find not just the results but also metrics across a large amount of code, such as quantity and coverage.
 Althout the same metrics are available for all modules they're not always active or appropriate.